DeiC-HPC/BitBulldozersLab/Velocity4LumiContainers/README.md

 # Versions

-Some packages do not have versions but use git hashes.
+Some packages do not have `<major>.<minor>.<patch>-<suffix`>` versions as currently required by `velocity`,  but instead use git hashes.
+When only a git hash is available, we workaround this version specification issue by assigning a consecutive `0.x` version and linking it via an environment variable to the git hash.
-`Velocity` currently does not support version numbers that are not in a typical Major.Minor(.Patch) format.

 - xcclPlugin
   - 0.1 --> stable `aws-ofi-rccl` as is included in the standard Lumi containers